nottrobin/robinwinslow.uk/_posts/adding-cache-headers-to-django.md

 layout: post
 ---

-It's becoming more and more important for websites to carefully consider how their resources are cached in users' browsers.
+It's becoming [more and more important][pagespeed-caching] for websites to carefully consider how their [resources are cached][heroku-caching] in users' browsers.
 Get the caching wrong, and you either end up with a woefully slow experience for the user, or a very strange looking website as users are left with stale CSS files and images.